Architectural Aerial Photography

 “No picture of the development of man’s conquest of the air would be complete without reference to telearchics – the remote control of mechanism by radio” (Hershey, 1943): with these words, the American geographer describes what is destined to become a mechanism for remote space dominance through an unmanned aerial vehicle, controlled from unimaginable distances and capable of reaching uninhabitable places for humans.

-The vast stage for testing this new technological frontier, which would subsequently revolutionize air power, is the operation crossroad at Bikini Atoll in June 1946.
+The vast stage for testing this new technological frontier, which would subsequently revolutionize air power, is the Operation Crossroads at Bikini Atoll in June 1946.
 This Operation is disruptive in its exceptionality because it reveals that the drone is the only aerial vehicle capable of surviving an atomic blast and photographically documenting the event while collecting scientific data on air and radioactivity.
-Crossroad inaugurated a dynamic that continues to influence political and military strategies up to modern wars, exploiting distance through telechiric systems or unmanned telechiric machines that are “technology of manipulation at a distance” (Clark, 1964), as well as technical assemblages that serve as perceptual and exploratory substitutes for humans in inhospitable environments.
+Crossroads inaugurated a dynamic that continues to influence political and military strategies up to modern wars, exploiting distance through telechiric systems or unmanned telechiric machines that are “technology of manipulation at a distance” (Clark, 1964), as well as technical assemblages that serve as perceptual and exploratory substitutes for humans in inhospitable environments.
 Telechiric systems reshape how we think, interpret, measure, and strategically organize spatial topography from afar (Chamayou, 2015).

 The aerial photograph of the atomic cloud taken during the tests at Bikini by an unmanned aerial vehicle at the exact moment of detonation, visible in real-time to the drone operator, possesses an unsettling beauty and a newborn wonder that only an impossible perspective to the human eye can evoke.